gem/oq-engine/doc/user-guide/extras/faq.rst

 `number_of_logic_tree_samples`, `ses_per_logic_tree_path` or
 `investigation_time`.

 The way the engine determines that the statistics is insufficient is to split the event IDs in two sets of odd and even IDs.
-If the number of relevant events is large, you expect the two sets to be equivalent and to produce very similar loss curves; on the other hands, if you get the warnings it means that there are few events and the odd and even loss curves are quite different.
+If the number of relevant events is large, you expect the two sets to be equivalent and to produce very similar loss curves; on the other hand, if you get the warnings it means that there are few events and the odd and even loss curves are quite different.
 Notice that the relevant events are the ones corresponding to nonzero losses, therefore for fatalities it is quite common to get the warning.
 In that case you can accept that the precision on such curves is low and go on, since it could be impractical to increase the effective investigation time (in the sense that the calculations could get too slow or could even not run due to out-of-memory/out-of-disk-space errors).

 The command `oq show delta_loss:<loss_index>` displays the loss curves for the odd and even sets of relevant events, so that you can get an idea